tandesen/my_first_github/Sublime/Readme.md

 4.Select text fields you wanna edit and press `CTRL + SHIFT + L`.
 5.For items/words selected, press `CTRL + F` and then `ALT + ENTER`.
 ```
-One can view/add key bindings in sublime by clicking `Preferences -> Key Bindings` button and there are other ways to activate the mode.
+One can view/add key bindings in sublime by clicking `Preferences -> Key Bindings` buttons.
 I find the fifth way above super powerful and the reasons will show up in the coming section.
 ### Tricks & Examples

 It is always helpful to use shortcut keys.
 Except for key bindings in sublime(refer to `Preferences -> Key Bindings`), one should also be familiar with the following shortcut keys, which can also be used in many other places other than sublime: